oyoclass/python3-doc/doc/modules/sqlite.md

 SQLite is an SQL database engine that is built into most devices that exist today.
 Python comes with an SQLite library built in.
 This library allows you to store data between each time your program is run as well as search through it with queries.

-Using SQLite will require the use of <b>Structured Query Language</b> to interface with the database.
+Using SQLite will require the use of **Structured Query Language** to interface with the database.
 SQL statements can become very complex quickly, but we will go over some basic commands for creating a table, then adding, reading, and deleting rows of data from it.

 ##### Quick Note About SQL Statements